Training Load Friction Model: Why Recovery Drives Gains

 A Framework for Managing Stress, Recovery and Adaptation

 Most training models focus on how much work is done.
-The Training Load Friction Model focuses on how efficiently that work is absorbed.
+The Training Load Friction Model, Combat Fitness's framework for managing training load and recovery, focuses on how efficiently that work is absorbed.
+It explains why two athletes can run the same program and get opposite results: one adapts, the other breaks down.

 What the Model Represents